 Admission Category Prerequisites: English and Calculus

-Approximate Admission Range: Low to mid 80s
+Approximate Admission Range: Mid to high 80s

 Admission Requirements by Curriculum: